the-drunk-coder/graa/README.md

 #### Setting up emacs mode

 Add the following lines to your .emacs, where graa-path points to the repository you just checked out.
+Make sure to set the path, as it is required within graa-mode as well.

 ```lisp
 (setq graa-path "/path/to/graa")